ukatech/jsstp-lib/docs/README_EN.md

 ```

 The queryer, like `jsstp`, checks the event with an optional argument that specifies the event's security level.
 The default security level varies with the environment in which `jsstp` is running:
-If jsstp is running in nodejs, the security level is `local`.
+If jsstp is running in node.js, the security level is `local`.
 If jsstp is running in a browser, the security level is `external` (because jsstp in a browser can only trigger external events!)
 If you want to modify the query local event, you need to specify the security level as `local`, like this:

 ```javascript